Solinea/goldstone-server/docs/HACKING.md

 ### Installing Packages in Dev Containers

-Using emacs as an example, here is a procedure for installing additional Debian packages in a container:
+Using Emacs as an example, here is a procedure for installing additional Debian packages in a container:

     $ eval $(docker-machine env default)
     $ docker exec -u root -i -t goldstoneserver_gsappdev_1 apt-get update